Magill, 2nd Lt. Lloyd H. Jr.

 One detachment of POWs had the job of collecting the dead and burying them.
 The Japanese combat soldiers were a lot more respectful to the POWs than those troops who had not been in combat.
 POWs stated that they watched a Japanese soldier make a cross for the grave of a Marine, place a jug of water in it, and step back and salute.
 The guards allowed the POWs working on this detail to hunt for food and water.

 For two weeks, the POWs were held in the garage area without any shade and with little water.
 Finally, the Japanese brought barges to take the POWs to Luzon.
 It was said that the POWs had to swim out to the barges.
 POWs stated they were packed into the barges and even when it was apparent no more men would fit, the Japanese still tried to put more on the barges.
 The POWs were taken to a point off the coast of Luzon on the east side of Manila Bay and made to jump into the water and swim to shore.
 Once on shore, they were put to work filling in shell craters on a pier.
-Other POWs repaired a dam.
-When the work was done, they were marched 15 miles and up Dewey Boulevard to Bilibid Prison.
-At first, they thought they too would experience a death march, but to their surprise, they were treated quite well and marched at a reasonable pace.
+After they finished they were sent to a warehouse.

 In May 1942 , after Corregidor’s surrender, his parents received a message from the War Department: